kmdouglass/bstore/README.md

 1. To organize SMLM data inside a database for fast and easy information retrieval and storage.
 2. To facilitate the analysis of high content SMLM datasets.

+## What problem does B-Store solve?

+High content SMLM experiments can produce hundreds or even thousands of files containing multiple types of data (images, raw localizations, acquisition information, etc.).
+B-Store automatically sorts and stores this information in a database for rapid retrieval and analysis, removing any need to manually maintain the data yourself.

 ## What are the design criteria that guide B-Store's development?
 To realize these roles, B-Store is designed to meet these important criteria: